barrettotte/qr-asm/README.md

 - Mask evaluation not implemented, hardcoded to mask 0 (I think masks only effect scan efficiency)
 - Instead of implementing an entire image file format, I used the [PBM](https://en.wikipedia.org/wiki/Netpbm) file format to create my QR code image.

+Additionally, I'm still a novice with assembly so there is probably a ton of unoptimized code.
+I also didn't use all the features of the ARM assembler/architecture.
+I wanted to write this so a year from now a dummy like me could understand what I wrote.

 ### Debugging with GDB

 I'm still new to GDB, but this worked for me.